This

 corridors.

-ghostly story involves the sounds of bumps and voices coming from one of the
+sounds of bumps and voices coming from one of the bedrooms at night.
+The

-bedrooms at night.
-The noises are reputedly the sounds of barrels and cases of
+noises are reputedly the sounds of barrels and cases of smuggled goods being

-thought that the room once acted as a storage place for smuggled treasures.
+room once acted as a storage place for smuggled treasures.

 Click LOGO to